 If you're anything like me, you see something you like and you buy it immediately.

-When looking for an RV loan, we urge you to shop around before choosing a bank, credit union, or online lender.
+When looking for RV loans, we urge you to shop around before choosing a bank, credit union, or online lender.

 There are plenty of options out there and you could find someone who exceeds all expectations when it comes to shopping for a long-term RV loan.
 Even if you decide to go with the first company you talked to, you'll know that you checked out all avenues to figure out if there was something better.